-Ms. BARRAGÁN.
+Ms. Barragán.
 Do you happen to know at the largest airports how-on average how many canine teams are used?
 Like Atlanta, Los Angeles, Chicago?

 Ms. HARVEY.
 Sure.
 So it really varies by airport.
-It depends on the passenger volume they have, the number of checkpoints and so on.
+It depends on the passenger volume they have, the number of checkpoints and so tings that are at the different airports?